Brandon-Rozek/website/content/blog/different-views-of-fold.md

 ### $n_1 + n_2$ Complexity

-The following is an example of this class of algorithms.
+The following is an example[^1] of this class of algorithms.

 Given a list of words, title case each word and combine them into a single sentence.